The MDA National Group

 - prospective employees and contractors.

-In general, the type of personal information the MDA National Group collects and holds includes (but is not limited to):
+The type of personal information we collect and hold includes (but is not limited to):

-- relevant opinions or determinations in relation to Members or clients in the event of an incident report made to the Group;
+- relevant opinions or determinations in relation to Members or Insureds in the event of an incident report made to us;

-- names, addresses, dates of birth, medical details and other information about patients and others who are involved in an incident which has given rise, or may give rise, to a complaint, claim, investigation or inquiry involving Members or clients; and
+- names, addresses, dates of birth, medical details and other information about patients and others who are involved in an incident which has given rise, or may give rise to a complaint, claim, investigation or inquiry involving Members or Insureds; and

-- at times, the names, addresses, dates of birth, health information and other information about relatives of the patients of Members or clients.
+- at times, the names, addresses, dates of birth, health information and other information about relatives of the patients of Members or Insureds.

-The MDA National Group will generally collect personal information by way of forms filled out by Members or clients (or staff of Members and clients), face-to-face meetings, interviews, telephone conversations, correspondence (including e-mails) and the Group's website.
+We will generally collect personal information by way of forms filled out by Members or Insureds (or staff of Members and Insureds), face-to-face meetings, interviews, telephone conversations, correspondence (including e-mails) and our website.

-In some circumstances the MDA National Group may be provided with personal information about an individual from a third party, for example, health information provided by our Members and clients about their patients or Member and client information provided though a broker or our authorised representatives.
+In some circumstances we may be provided with personal information from a third party, for example, health information provided by our Members and Insureds about their patients or Members and Insured information provided through a broker or our authorised representatives.
+We only collect this information if you have given your consent, or would reasonably expect us to collect the information in this way or if it is necessary for a specific purpose such as the investigation of a complaint or a claim.

 How might personal information be used?

-In general, the MDA National Group uses personal information to:
+In general, we use the personal information we collect to:

-- provide assistance and insurance to Members and clients;
+- provide assistance, services and insurance to Members and Insureds;

-- provide educational material and training to Members and clients;
+- provide educational material and training to Members and Insureds;

-- act on behalf of Members and clients in respect of claims made against them;
+- act on behalf of Members and Insureds in respect of claims made against them;

-- administer government schemes such as the Premium Support Scheme, the Run-Off Cover Scheme and the UMP Support Scheme; and
+- administer government schemes such as the Premium Support Scheme and the Run-Off Cover Scheme; and

 - help manage and enhance our services.